Unparalleled simplicity. Minimal user interface. No new usernames or passwords to remember.

 --log-level debugto increase log verbosity

 On Windows, you will need to first install the OpenVPN NDIS 6 TUN/TAP driver (tap-windows, bottom of the page) for the client to work.
-This requirement will be dropped in a future release.
+The Windows app installer automatically does this.

 On iOS, the configuration profile must be opened in Safari from a secure website and served with the